C-STEM Advisory Board

 Ms. Annette Webb is Dean of University of California, Merced Extension and proponent for lifelong learning.
 In her role, she develops and upholds the preeminent status of UC Extension professional, online, and continuing studies by evaluating and successfully responding to the educational needs of non-traditional and diverse communities of learners, both domestic and international.
 She has leadership experience in curricular and instructional areas, strategic planning, partnership engagement, student success, academic quality, team building, distance education and financial management.
 Annette holds a Bachelor's degree in Business Administration from California State University, San Bernardino and a Master's degree in Education with an emphasis on Higher Education Leadership and Policy from UC Riverside.
 She is deeply committed to serving her community as evident through her campus, regional and national engagement on boards and committees.

-Dr. Alfonso Jiménez has served as the Superintendent of the Hacienda La Puente USD since July 1, 2020.
-The District serves 15,642 TK-12 students, 536 preschool children, and 13,000 adult education learners.
+Dr. Alfonso Jiménez has served as the Superintendent of the Culver City USD since July 1, 2025.
+Previously, he was the Superintendent of Hacienda La Puente which serves 15,642 TK-12 students, 536 preschool children, and 13,000 adult education learners.
 Dr. Jiménez is in his 29th year in education and in his 22nd year in administration, having served as assistant principal, principal, director, assistant superintendent, deputy superintendent, and superintendent.

 Dr. Jiménez is a recognized innovative educational thought leader.
 Through his leadership, various new programs were launched in the district such as speech and debate for middle and high school students, Mt.
 San Antonio Workman Early College Academy Network (WeCAN), and the Youth Cinema Project film pathway from elementary to high school.
 An equity driven leader, Dr. Jiménez, was instrumental in the implementation of ethnic studies district-wide at all levels.
 He also led the expansion of New Pedagogies for Deep Learning (NPDL) by establishing it as the District’s learning framework.
 C-STEM, visual and performing arts, Conga Kids, robotics, and dual immersion programs also continue to thrive under his leadership.
 All these programs provide innovative and engaging learning experiences for students.